keithcheungc/saber/README.md

 #### Linux

+1. Install build dependencies
-`sudo apt install libsecret-1-dev libjsoncpp-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev`
+    - Ubuntu: `sudo apt install libsecret-1-dev libjsoncpp-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev`
+    - Fedora: `sudo dnf install libsecret-devel jsoncpp-devel gstreamer1-devel gstreamer1-plugins-base-devel`
-`flutter build linux`
+2. `flutter build linux`

 This is good enough for using on your own computer, but if you want to redistribute your build, you need to use a predictable environment: fork this repo and use the GitHub Action